LEG X FRET

 Greece and Rome at war - Connolly Peter.pdf

-In this sumptuous guide to twelve centuries of military development, Peter Connolly combines detailed descriptions of the armaments and armies of Greece and Rome with his superb full-color artwork.
-Using fresh archaeological evidence and new material on the manufacture and use of weapons from that period, the author presents an attractive and impressive volume that is both scientifically and beautifully presented with illustrations that are, quite rightly, recognized as the best and most accurate representation of how soldiers from these formidable military empires emerged.
-Greece and Rome at war clearly demonstrate the face of battle in the ancient world.
-Covering the wars between the Greeks and Persians and the epic struggle between the Romans and their most capable opponent, Hannibal, as well as organization, tactics, armor and weapons, and more, this superb work brings together the armies of Greece, Macedonia, and Rome vividly alive.
-This new revised edition contains a Foreword by Adrian Goldsworthy
+In this luxurious guide to twelve centuries of military development, Peter Connolly combines detailed descriptions of the weaponry and armies of Greece and Rome with his superb full-color works of art.
+Using fresh archaeological evidence and new material on the production and use of weapons from that period, the author presents an attractive and impressive volume, which is both scholarly and beautifully illustrated.
+These illustrations, which are rightly recognized as the best and most accurate representation of the soldiers from these formidable military empires, vividly demonstrate the face of battle in the ancient world.
+Covering the wars between the Greeks and Persians and the epic struggle between the Romans and their most capable opponent, Hannibal, as well as organization, tactics, armor, weapons, and much more, this outstanding work brings the armies of Greece, Macedonia, and Rome to life.
+This revised edition includes a Foreword by Adrian Goldsworthy.

 Gallery